How do we, as teachers, position ourselves in relation to multiculturalism, multicultural policies and education system requirements and expectations?

 Nakata, M. (2011).
 Pathways for Indigenous education in the Australian Curriculum framework.
 The Australian Journal of Indigenous Education, 40, 1-8. doi:10.1375/ajie.40.1.

 Steinberg, S. R., & Kincheloe, J. L. (2009).
 Smoke and Mirrors: More than one way to be multicultural.
 In S. R. Steinberg (Ed.), Diversity and multiculturalism: A reader(pp. 3-22).
 New York: NY: Peter Lang.

-- Figure 6.1 Queensland Multicultural Recognition Act (2016). by Department of Local Government, Racing, and Multicultural Affairs © CC BY (Attribution)
+- Figure 6.1 Queensland Multicultural Recognition Act (2016). © Department of Local Government, Racing, and Multicultural Affairs is licensed under a CC BY (Attribution) license

-- Figure 6.7: The Gaze by Desmarchelier, R., for the University of Southern Queensland. © All Rights Reserved
+- Figure 6.7: The Gaze © Desmarchelier, R., for the University of Southern Queensland. is licensed under a All Rights Reserved license

-- Figure 6.8: Turning the Gaze on our own culture by Desmarchelier, R., for the University of Southern Queensland. © All Rights Reserved
+- Figure 6.8: Turning the Gaze on our own culture © Desmarchelier, R., for the University of Southern Queensland. is licensed under a All Rights Reserved license

-- Figure 6:12: Photograph of Paint Kindergaten Tinker Coloring Pages Pens, CC0 1.0 by Max Pixel. by congerdesign © CC0 (Creative Commons Zero)
+- Figure 6:12: Photograph of Paint Kindergaten Tinker Coloring Pages Pens, CC0 1.0 by Max Pixel. © congerdesign is licensed under a CC0 (Creative Commons Zero) license